Kyagara/fred/README.md

 ## Joke features

-> All items have recipes.
+> All items/blocks have recipes, have their own statistics and can be disabled.

 -   (Item) **Trumpet** - Doot until it is done.
 Repaired with gold nuggets.
 -   (Item) **The Rock Block** - Him.
+-   (Item) **Rei Fumo Block** - Tumbling down.
 -   (Keybind) **Period** - Plays My Movie SFX.

 ## Setup